-Occupational Objectives To prepare students for a career or promotion in the fire services or for transfer to a four-year college in a fire related program of study.
+Occupational Objectives: To prepare students for a career or promotion in the fire services or for transfer to a four-year college in a fire related program of study.

-Admissions Requirements Applicants must meet the general admissions requirements for admission to the college.
+Admission Requirements: Applicants must meet the general admission requirements for admission to the college.
 Developmental courses are required for students with deficiencies in English and mathematics.